Rural California levees besieged by pounding wet winter

-As the wet winter forces operators of dams to send more water roaring downstream, the struggle to spot and shore up weak spots in nearly 1,600 miles of levees in the Central Valley is unrelenting, said Rex Osborn, spokesman for emergency operations in San Joaquin County, one of the nation's main farm and dairy counties.
+As the wet winter forces operators of dams to send more water roaring downstream, the struggle to locate and shore up weak spots in nearly 1,600 miles of levees in the Central Valley is unrelenting, said Rex Osborn, spokesman for emergency operations in San Joaquin County.

 “There’s a flood fight taking place at a dozen different places right now,” Osborn said about the levees in his county.